-On December 6, the Metro Council will consider final action on an ordinance adopting the 2018 RTP and four separate resolutions adopting the strategies for safety, freight, transit and emerging technology.
+On December 6, the Metro Council will consider final action on an ordinance adopting the 2018 RTP and four separate resolutions adopting the strategies for freight, transit, safety, and emerging technology.

 A schedule of remaining Council and regional advisory committee discussions and final actions is provided for reference.